-When we first moved in, to be honest, the old iron handrail didn’t even compare to some of the worst design offenders in our house.
-I didn’t think much of it.
-As we started updating the house, putting in new front doors, and having the wood flooring installed, etc., the wrought iron handrail started to stick out like a sore thumb.
+When we first moved in, to be honest, the out-of-date wrought iron stair rails didn't even compare to some of the worst design offenders in our house.
+I didn't give the wrought iron staircase much thought at first.
+As we started updating the house, putting in new front doors, and having the wood flooring installed, etc., the metal stair railing started to stick out like a sore thumb.
 Well, that and my poor choice of spray painting my entryway chandelier purple (what was I thinking?!).
+Let me show you!

 *Affiliate links below.
 Thanks for supporting this blog.
 Click to read my disclosure policy.